Le0nX/simple-job-calc/README.md

 # simple-job-calc
-Demo app for calculating hours you need to work for buying some asset
+Demo app for calculating work hours to buy some asset

 ![](simp-calc.gif)